-This policy forms part of a suite of Information Management policies which provide further guidance on the Council information standards, data security and working practices which must be adhered to.
+This policy forms part of a suite of Information Management policies available on the intranet.
+The policies provide further guidance on the Council information standards, data security and working practices which must be adhered to.

 Further advice and guidance for staff is available from the Principal Information Assurance Officer.